PAARA-org/paara-org.github.io/membership/paypal.md

 <div id="paypal-button-container"></div>

 <script>
   paypal.Buttons({

     // This function is called when the button is clicked
     createOrder: function(data, actions) {

-      // --- THIS IS THE IMPORTANT PART ---
-      // Get the values from your custom fields var fullName = document.getElementById('full_name').value;
+      var fullName = document.getElementById('full_name').value;
       var callSign = document.getElementById('call_sign').value;